Sid-2D/Outcome-IPU/README.md

 1. Results of all CSE and ECE students starting from 2014 Batch, some results are also available for 2013 batch.
 2. Mobile friendly, using Bootstrap v4.
 3. Chrome add to home screen feature and theme color for Chrome on Android.
+4. Now added downloadable reports, view your result when offline!
+5. Credit percentage and comparison tables of students in a class.

 ### Stack
 ##### 1. Backend